-3.4.1 Innovating for Social Causes

-3.4.2 New Product development and testing

-3.4.3 Growth Strategies for Innovative Businesses

-3.4.4 Managing Innovation and Building an Innovative Culture
+- 3.4.1 Innovating for Social Causes - 3.4.2 New Product development and testing - 3.4.3 Growth Strategies for Innovative Businesses - 3.4.4 Managing Innovation and Building an Innovative Culture

-3.4.1 Identifying Funding and Financing Options for Your Venture

-3.4.2 Identifying new product development processes and benchmarks and testing plans and parameters

-3.4.3 Designing a Growth Strategy for Your Innovative Venture

-3.4.4 Creating an Action Plan for Building an Innovative Culture
+- 3.4.1 Identifying Funding and Financing Options for Your Venture - 3.4.2 Identifying new product development processes and benchmarks and testing plans and parameters - 3.4.3 Designing a Growth Strategy for Your Innovative Venture - 3.4.4 Creating an Action Plan for Building an Innovative Culture

-3.4.1 Kawasaki, G. (2015).
+- 3.4.1 Kawasaki, G. (2015).
 The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything.
-Portfolio.

-3.4.2 Blank, S., & Dorf, B. (2012).
+Portfolio. - 3.4.2 Blank, S., & Dorf, B. (2012).
 The Startup Owner's Manual: The Step-by-Step Guide for Building a Great Company.
 K&S Ranch.

-3.4.1 Hoffman, R., & Casnocha, B. (2012).
+- 3.4.1 Hoffman, R., & Casnocha, B. (2012).
 The Start-up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career.
-Crown Business.

-3.4.2 Thiel, P., & Masters, B. (2014).
+Crown Business. - 3.4.2 Thiel, P., & Masters, B. (2014).
 Zero to One: Notes on Startups, or How to Build the Future.
 Crown Business.

-3.4.1 Byju's (Disrupting the EdTech Space with Personalized Learning)

-3.4.2 Dunzo (Transforming Hyperlocal Delivery through Technology)
+- 3.4.1 EdTech service providers like Byju's etc. (Focus on Disrupting the EdTech Space with Personalized Learning) - 3.4.2 Online hyperlocal delivery providers like Dunzo etc. (Focus on Transforming Hyperlocal Delivery through Technology)

-Credit distribution, Eligibility and Pre-requisites of the Course Course title Credits Credit distributic course on of the Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice Fundraising and Management for Entrepreneurs 4 2 2 -Nil
+Credit distribution, Eligibility and Pre-requisites of the Course Course title Cuadita Credit distribution of the course Eligibility Pre-requisite of the Course title Credits Lecture Tutorial Practical/ Practice criteria course Fundraising and Management for Entrepreneurs 4 2 2 Class XII pass Nil